Gorzas/spotify-albums/README.md

-# Spotify Playlist
+# Spotify Albums

 A brief example of the usage of the Spotify API with Node.
-The code connects with the Spotify API and it retrieves all the songs of an specific playlist.
+The code connects with the Spotify API and it retrieves all the albums links of an specific list.
 Then, it exports the metadata to a text file in markdown format.

 # Usage